 The main barriers to educational achievement faced by eligible pupils include financial access to enhancement opportunities including visits and extra-curricular clubs and support for learning to keep them in line with their peers.
 To address these barriers, spending of the pupil premium grant is divided between targeted teaching assistant support in class, learning interventions, subsidies to enhancement opportunities and further pastoral support.

 Further information around the use and impact of pupil premium funding can be found below.
-This will also outline how funding is planned to be spent in the school year 2016-2017.
+This will also outline how funding is planned to be spent.

 Are your children eligible for Pupil Premium Funding?